saleh-alk/slack-clone/README.md

 One feature I that was new to me was using action cable to the messenger app.
 Implementing that was difficult at first, but after understanding how to access the methods from the backend I felt like it was simpler to know how to access the database.
 I also learned how to broadcast the messages so that the messages show without refreshing.

-Another challenge I faced was creating and deleting the channels.
-I had issues trying to add the channel in to the database and to get a new workplace to create a general channel, but learned that the best way to do it it from the backend so that everytime it creates a new workplace it creates a general channel.

-# Technologies

-For my message model I implemented action cables to broadcast the it's' data, so whenever the user sends a message, it displays the body of the message without having to refresh from both sides.
-I also used redis to host websockets on the live server.
-I used rails for the backend and React.js for the frontend.